 The voter application is uniform throughout Florida.
 Voter registration updates can be made online or can be made in writing by downloading a Florida Voter Registration Application form below.
-Each application provides the addresses for each Supervisor of Elections office.
+Each application provides the addresses for each Supervisor of Elections office in the state.
 Eligible individuals may obtain an application from any participating agency and mail it to the appropriate county of residence.
 The following data provided by electors is exempt from Florida's public records law and may be used only by the Supervisor of Elections office unless otherwise ordered by a court: the application's point of origin (by mail, driver license, etc.); social security number; Florida Driver License number; Florida Identification number; and applicant's signature.

 Florida is a closed primary state.
 A voter's political party preference - or lack of a political party preference - must be provided at the time of registration.
 An elector may change party affiliation at any time subject to the following:

 The voter's request must be in writing, dated and signed

 The voter's party (or lack of a party) at the registration deadline is the party in which the elector must vote